- 1 What documents do I need to travel to Barcelona?

 Finally, if you are in a country outside this list, we recommend that you make an appointment at the Spanish embassy in your country of residence to find out the specific conditions.
 It is also possible to consult the website of the Spanish Ministry of Foreign Affairs if you have specific doubts.

 In short, we can say that as long as we have our ID card and passport, we will have no problem travelling to Barcelona, even in the extraordinary situation caused by the global pandemic of COVID-19.
+You may need to fill in a form with all the basic information during your stay in Barcelona at the airport, depending on the country you are travelling from.

 Is there a curfew in Barcelona?